Mid-century modern living room ideas - 10 ways designers are bringing old-school style to contemporary schemes

 Whether it's hairpin or simple brass shapes, sleek metal legs are a staple of mid-century modern design feature.

-When combined with good sofa depth, low-lying seating and wooden elements, the look begins to take on a curated scheme.
+When combined with good sofa seat depth, low-lying seating and wooden elements, the look begins to take on a curated scheme.

-'The furniture in this space above is low to the floor whilst on sleek legs, which is a common trait of mid-century modern furniture,' explains Eddie Maestri, Founder and Principal Designer of Maestri Studio
+'The furniture in this space above is low to the floor whilst on sleek legs, which is a common trait of mid-century modern furniture,' explains Eddie Maestri, Founder and Principal Designer of Maestri Studio.

 He adds: 'The terrazzo coffee table has a brass starburst that is also a staple of mid-century design elements.
 These pieces paired with the gorgeous wood paneling sets the atmosphere for a classic mid-century modern living room.'